bflad/tfproviderlint/README.md

 ## Extra Lint Checks

-Extra lint checks are not included by default in the `tfproviderlint` tool and must be added to a custom lint tool.
-Generally these represent advanced Terraform Plugin SDK functionality that is not appropriate for all Terraform Providers, but are provided as a convenience for downstream lint tool implementations.
+Extra lint checks are not included in the `tfproviderlint` tool and must be accessed via the `tfproviderlintx` tool or [added to a custom lint tool](#implementing-a-custom-lint-tool).
+Generally these represent advanced Terraform Plugin SDK functionality that is not appropriate for all Terraform Providers.

 ### Extra Schema Checks